-Types of Callers in Call Center
+Types of Customers in a Call Center

 The Chatty Cathy

-Hence beware of this kind of customer!
+Hence, be cautious of this type of customer!

 How do you deal with them: